 - 15th percentile calcium:phosphorus ratio = 0.37, and

 When we look at our satiety response to the calcium:phosphorus ratio, people consuming more calcium relative to phosphorus tend to eat about 8.5% fewer calories.

 We also see a significant (36%) satiety benefit to consuming more dietary calcium.
 Thus, we have set our Optimal Nutrient Intake (ONI) to 1.6 g/2000 calories for calcium.
 This stretch target is challenging but achievable from food.

-It’s important to note that calcium is best obtained from food and not supplements.
+It’s important to note that calcium is best obtained from food, not supplements.
 Calcium supplementation tends to have more disbenefits than benefits.
-Studies suggest that a diet rich in calcium protects against heart disease, but supplemental calcium may increase the risk.
+Studies suggest that a calcium-rich diet protects against heart disease, but supplemental calcium may increase the risk.

-- A 2010 BMJ study found that those who used calcium supplements had a 139% greater risk of a heart attack, while an increased intake of calcium from food did not increase the risk.
+- A 2010 BMJ study found that those who used calcium supplements had a 139% greater risk of a heart attack, while increased calcium intake from food did not increase the risk.

 - A meta-analysis of studies involving more than 12,000 people also found that calcium supplementation increased the risk of heart attack by 31%, stroke by 20%, and death from all causes by 9%.